Evanston's Community Winter Indoor Farmers' Market

 Immanuel’s marketplace focuses on farmers, emphasizing the sale of locally grown greens, vegetables, fish, eggs, meats, cheeses, and dry goods.
 This helps producers create a revenue stream in an otherwise bleak season.

 Most importantly, this market has Christ and community at the center.
 All the money gathered by the church from the kitchen, pantry, and vendor space donations is given to hunger-based organizations.
-Last year a total of $6,000 was given away to Hillside Food Pantry, Soup-at-Six, Curt’s Cafe South, YWCA Women’s Shelter, Evanston’s Interfaith Action Council, and Lutheran World Hunger.
+Over $30,000 has been given away over the last three years to organizations like Hillside Food Pantry, Soup-at-Six, Curt’s Cafe South, YWCA Women’s Shelter, Evanston’s Interfaith Action Council, and Lutheran World Hunger.
 Your purchases at the market bring the vendors back each week, which allows for the distribution of gifts.
 Shopping here actively benefits Evanston!

 The farmers’ market, feeding the hungry, and postcard advocacy all fit into Immanuel’s “Faith that Feeds” focus.
 Come for breakfast!
 Come for veggies!
 Come for postcards!

 Next Market Date is Saturday, November 19, 2022